jyfliu/Goq/README.md

 ## FAQ:
 #### Why is it called Goq?
 Goq is a portmanteau between geometry and coq.
-Coq is a computerized proof assistant with a functional programming language, formal logic and type theory.
+Coq is a computerized proof assistant with a functional programming language and formal logic.
 Now Coq, unlike Goq, is not an automatic theorem prover.
 Coq is a proof *assistant*.
 Still, I chose the name because it kind of sounds funny.

 #### Why did you use Java/Spring instead of Django/some thing Python?
 I wanted to learn Spring.